mozilla-services/loads/docs/source/internals.rst

    there is a need to disambiguate the calls, a loads_status object is passed along.

-   It contains data about the cycles, the total number of users, the current user and the current cycle.
+   It contains data about the hits, the total number of users, the current user and the current hit.

 7. Each time a call is made to the test_result object to add data, it notifies its list of observers to be sure they are up to date.
 This is helpful to